security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 # Organizations

 Organizations are official state or state-sanctioned organizations responsible for the internal or external security for a country, including police, army, navy, air force and other national security bodies.
-Organizations refer to any any part of the hierarchy of a security force, ranging from a national defence ministry, to a police unit based in a small town.
-Organizations can also be groupings of organizations that occur, such as operations or peacekeeping missions.
+Organizations refer to any part of the hierarchy of a security force, ranging from a national defence ministry to a police post in a small town.
+We use the term "Unit" interchangably with "Organization".
+Organizations can also be groupings of organizations, including joint operations, task forces or peacekeeping missions.

+Documented in this chapter are a range of different pieces of data about organizations, including:

+* their existence and identity;
+* their place in the structure of a security force;
+* locations of physical infrastructure like post, bases and camps;
+* their areas of operations; and,
+* joint operations or missions they have been a member of.

 ## Summary of organization fields